LXNavigation/runner/README.md

  Default is `"run until success"`

- `hist` Number of lines of stdout to store in case of the crash.
-Larger number takes more memory but can be useful when debugging any crashes that occurred.
+ `stdout history` Number of lines of stdout to store in case of the crash.
+Larger numbers take more memory but can be useful when debugging any crashes that occurred.
+Default is 1000.

  ## Running